 “I felt empowered to feel good about my body and myself and you helped with making me feel that way.” -Shannon

 From an early age Shannon’s body was always criticized.
-She filled out very early; had her period when she was nine and had her hips and was at a C cup when she was thirteen.
+She filled out very early; had her hips and her period when she was nine and was at a C cup when she was thirteen.

 “I had red hair and freckles too, so I had a lot of things going against me.” -Shannon

-Shannon then goes on to say that her father was adopted and abused physically and emotionally growing up.
+Shannon tells me that her father was adopted and abused physically and emotionally growing up.
 “He didn’t stop the cycle because he didn’t know how.
-I use to blame him for a long time, but as I got older, I have had a better understanding.
+I used to blame him for a long time, but as I got older, I have had a better understanding.
 We’ve had it out several times but we’re now at a place of forgiveness.” -Shannon She tells me how much she does love her Dad and how much their relationship has changed today for the better and how she is so thankful for it.

 So back to that, yes.
 Shannon got a breast reduction at the age of fifteen.
 Ladies- I want you to pause for a minute and imagine what it would be like to have an F cup at the age of fifteen… in middle school… where teenagers and boys suck.
 Bless you, Shannon.

 “Your shoulders and your back, it hurts.
-Having large breasts is extremely painful and uncomfortable and to have that attention at a young age when you don’t want it and are not asking for it- it’s difficult….” -Shannon
+Having large breasts is extremely painful and it’s uncomfortable to have that attention at a young age when you didn’t want it and were not asking for it- it’s difficult….” -Shannon

 “I’m very thankful I had it done.” -Shannon

-“When I started getting older, I got rebellious in a way and started putting on the weight.
-It was, you can’t control what I eat and what I do.
+“When I started getting older, I got rebellious in a way and started putting on weight.
+It was the thing of- you can’t control what I eat and what I do.
 I’m an adult.
-I’m going to do what I want to do and screw you.
+I’m going to do what I want to do so screw you.
 I wasn’t trying to hurt myself but I felt free of everything my Dad would do and say while being under his roof and I started to eat more and more.” -Shannon

 She would hear all the time how she had a pretty face, but still was too big.
 Navigating her body in her early adulthood was proving to be more difficult than when she was a kid.

 At her highest weight Shannon was 328 at 5’4.
-In her early adult years Shannon said her weight went up and down and up and down.
-“I did Weight Watchers, I took pills, I went to the gym- I tried, but nothing still helps the food addiction.
+In her early adult years Shannon said her weight went up and down.
+“I did Weight Watchers, I took pills, I went to the gym- I tried, but nothing helped the food addiction.
 I even took up smoking hoping it would help.” -Shannon

-Around this same time Shannon was in her second marriage, to a man, and Shannon went through a very traumatic pregnancy loss, so, she ate more.
-I have no idea what it’s like to having a living, little being inside you, then all of the sudden not, and you never get to meet.
+Around this same time Shannon was in her second marriage, to a man, and Shannon went through a very traumatic pregnancy loss, so she ate more.
+I have no idea what it’s like to have a living, little being inside you, then all of the sudden not, that you’re never going to meet.
 I stress eat when I get a parking ticket.
 I would eat an entire Trader Joe’s if I suffered from losing a child.